 “I have slept here many times, yes, but that’s not what I was looking for.
 I usually sleep directly on the ground, but since they’re here, we might as well make use of them.”

-Kanna stared after her, watched as Goda craned her neck and glanced into every aisle in turn.
+Kanna stared after her, watching as Goda craned her neck and glanced into every aisle in turn.

 “You usually sleep…on the ground?”
 Kanna pressed her hand to her face and let out a loud breath.
 “All right, I really don’t understand this.
-You work for the government—the Middleland government—a country that has taken over every single block of usable land in some way or other, with the exception of the savage-infested Lowerland perhaps.
-You can’t tell me that they can’t spare the money to give us better accommodations.
+You work for the government—the Middleland government—a wealthy country that has taken over every single block of usable land in some way or another, with the exception of the savage-infested Lowerland perhaps.
+You can’t tell me that they can’t spare the resources to give us better accommodations.
 I won’t believe you.”

 “Believe it.
 Most of our money went to the priestesses for the cleansing, and I don’t get paid again until I’ve delivered you to your new master.”

 “Nonsense.
-Certainly they’ve given you some kind of budget to deliver me.
+Certainly they’ve given you some kind of budget.
 You’re simply being a miser and hoarding it for whatever reason.
 Otherwise, on such a slim allowance, how would they expect you to drive me halfway across the continent?”

 “They don’t,” Goda said.